-A little over a year ago, I purchased a home which had wall-to-wall stained and smelly carpeting.
-Lucky for us because underneath all this mess was beautiful oak flooring.
+A little over a year ago, I purchased a home with wall-to-wall, stained and smelly carpeting.
+Lucky for us, because underneath all this mess was beautiful oak flooring.
 The wood was in pretty decent shape except for some pet urine stains and scratches.
 There was also a lot of grime and build-up that needed to be removed.

 I researched the heck out of refinishing hardwood floors, talked to a local hardwood floor refinisher, watched lots of tutorials, and then Googled some more.
 I was ready to tackle the beast.
 The only thing or person that stopped me from doing so was a sales lady at Lowe’s.

 One day I came in to gather my materials and the lady in flooring said “Stay away from the drum sander.
 It will ruin your floors.”

 Back then I was totally new at this whole DIY remodel thing so I ran as fast as I could.

 “She works in flooring, she would know,” I told my daughter who ran with me to the nearest exit.

 I came back a few days later and bought an orbital sander instead.
 I figured I could get rid of just a few “nasty” spots in the floor.

 We were eager to move in and it worked for us until I needed to tackle some repair on the hardwood flooring in the living room.
 The previous owners had water damage in a small section of the floor, which they ended up patching up with a piece of plywood and carpet.

 The carpet needed to go so I bought a new bundle of oak flooring and had a guy feather it in to match the original.
 One major problem was that the new wood didn’t match the original.
 Since renting a drum sander was my worst fear, I sanded (with my orbital sander) and stained the new wood pieces the best I could to match the old wood.
 Of course this didn’t work and it drove me nuts for about a year.